pablopunk/serve-bar/readme.md

 ## Performance

-I know, it's build on electron.
-You're probably thinking _"Yet another RAM eating small app"_. **NO!** Even though it is an electron app, there's no browser running, so the RAM usage is really small:
+I know, it's built on electron.
+You're probably thinking _"Yet another RAM eating app"_. **NO!** Even though it is an electron app, there's no browser running, so the RAM usage is really small:

 ![ram](https://github.com/pablopunk/art/raw/master/serve-bar/ram.png)

 It is also really **fast**.
 You can easily drag like 50 items into the topbar and they will be instantly shared (and without consuming a lot of RAM).
 Obviously you will have 50 tabs open in your browser so be careful trying this!
+And when I say 50, I could say 200, I just didn't try that many.

 ## Build